venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

    - Rebuild the libraries and examples (\ref MAKEFILE_BUILD_PAGE)
 \endcond

+\cond SOC_AM261X
+- For @VAR_LP_BOARD_NAME_LOWER, Software configures MDIO based on Board version(E1/E2) which is read from EEPROM.
+It expects on-board EEPROM to be pre-programmed for E2 EVMs.
+If EEPROM(0x51) is not programmed, the software considers EVM as "E1" version.
+\endcond

 - If you see a valid, non-zero MAC address but IP address is `0.0.0.0` then
    - Make sure you see `link_callback==UP` message, if not check the ethernet cable
    - Check the local network and check if the DHCP server is indeed running as expected